FlyingFathead/dvr-yolov8-detection/README.md

 ## Requirements

-- Python 3.6+
+- Python 3.6+ with the following modules:
    - torch
    - ultralytics (YOLO)
    - OpenCV (CUDA-enabled recommended for faster processing)
+      - (`opencv-python` if CUDA is not available)
    - numpy
    - pyttsx3 (for text-to-speech alerts)
    - ffmpeg (for handling RTMP streams)
+   - pytz
+   - ffmpeg-python (for additional processing and loopbacks)

+See `requirements.txt` for needed Python modules.

 ## Installation